zyzxti123/Serializer/README.md

 ```lua
 Serializer.serializeJSON(input: string): string
 ```
-Serializes data from JSON format to string.
+Serializes JSON into redeable string

 ### Serializing Table
 ```lua
 Serializer.serializeTable(input: table): string
 ```
-Serializes data from table to string
+Serializes table into redeable string

 ## Usage
 To use the serializer, simply call the corresponding function and pass the data to be serialized.
 For example: